My new dentist then turned to me and said something I’ll never forget.

 The Zoom!
 Whitening procedure lasted almost an hour.
 After prepping the teeth, a bright light is focused on the teeth.
 Not exactly laser teeth whitening, but a cool technology.
 Oh, and did I mention the cost was free?
 According to the official site:

 …Hydrogen Peroxide is broken down, oxygen enters the enamel and dentin, bleaching colored substances while the structure of the tooth is unchanged.
 The Zoom! light aids in activating the hydrogen peroxide and helps it penetrate the surface of the tooth.

 The procedure does cause some tingling with periods of sharp shooting pain.
 The price of beauty.
 My hunch was living with teeth sensitivity would be less traumatic than living with coffee restrictions.

 The first morning I pulled a shot of my latest espresso blend.
 Then I did the unthinkable.
 I dropped a straw into the demitasse and started sipping.
 Maybe my TV memory is a little fuzzy, but I don’t recall ever seeing anyone on Extreme Makeover drinking espresso through a straw.
 It was less than a satisfactory experience.

 Having just moved to Seattle, I was in espresso heaven.
 The legends are true.
 Seattle has the best coffee of any place I’ve ever been to.
 Carrying a straw into some of the world’s top coffee houses was not an option.
 I’d have to figure out a compromise.

 The tilt technique that I had perfected minimized the amount of coffee that touched my teeth.
 Spitting out the espresso would guarantee the espresso would coat my teeth on the exit.
 Not an option.
 Plus the espresso was too tasty not to be fully enjoyed.
 Six espressos later and my teeth were still white as the driven snow.
-My heart was racing like I had just run a 100 meter dash, but I looked good.
+My heart was racing as I had just run a 100-meter dash, but I looked good.